Mistium/Origin-OS/OSL Language To Do/Save v2.md

 (Anything in square brackets is where the user can pass data to the command)

-[filename].getsave("array"/"text"/"line"/"")
+[filename].getsave("array" or "text" or "line" or null)

-line returns all the data on a single line
+line returns all the data as a single line

 null and text are the same, returning the raw file data